 - The School’s resources are always available to past graduates for “Refresher” sessions of training.
 These services are scheduled through the Training Director and will be scheduled at the discretion and availability by the Director.
 Refresher training will only be provided to graduates of the actual program they graduated.
 The School will provide refresher training on a “by the day” basis.
 The School’s charges to the graduate will be on an actual cost basis.
 Refresher training costs do fluctuate based on a number of economic factors.
 Contact the Training Director, with your specific needs, for a current quote.
 Active military, that trained and graduated during their military service, may require refresher training upon military separation.
 If needed, military graduates will be afforded ample refresher training, at no additional charge, provided refresher training is completed no later than 60 days after their military separation date.

 - Rules, regulations and policies of the school regarding attendance and conduct during Training shall be given to the student upon arrival for CDL Training.
 Failure to abide with the foregoing rules, regulations and policies may mean dismissal and resultant loss of training.

 - The student at completion of CDL Training must meet all requirements and be able to satisfactorily demonstrate all equipment and academic skills set forth in the U. S. Department of Transportation Federal Motor Carrier Safety Regulations Pocketbook to obtain a Certificate of Road Test and Certification of Written Examination, Graduation Certificate, and the Florida CDL Manual for Truck and Bus Drivers.

 - Students understand their driving record may be investigated by potential employers.

 - Student’s signature on the enrollment contract acknowledges training has begun when notified of acceptance by the school.

-- The student agrees to attend Resident Training for any necessary hours during any 24 hour period.
+- The student agrees to attend training for any necessary hours during any 24 hour period.

 - The student must successfully complete the CDL Training phase in order to graduate and receive the Certificate of Completion and be eligible for the CDL third‐party skills test which can be administered by the School.